 Just like humans, cats can develop allergies at any point.
 The allergies could be related to the cat’s diet, environment, or even from the bites of fleas.

 Your vet can perform tests to identify the allergens.
-Sometimes the solution is as simple as a topical solution which will ease the itch, or your pet may need to be switched onto a new food or put onto medication.
+Sometimes the solution is as simple as a topical solution which will ease the itch, or your pet may need to be switched to a new food or put on medication.

 Frequently Asked Questions

 What Is the Difference Between Head Shakes and Tremors?

 It’s important to know the difference between a shake and a tremor.
 A head shake is on purpose, while a tremor is when they develop a shake that they can’t control.
 If your cat develops a tremor, please contact your vet for an emergency appointment.